mpoyd/90DaysOfDevOps/Days/day03.md

 - [The Remote Flow](https://www.notion.so/The-Remote-Flow-d90982e77a144f4f990c135f115f41c6)
 - [FinOps Foundation - What is FinOps](https://www.finops.org/introduction/what-is-finops/)
 - [**NOT FREE** The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win](https://www.amazon.co.uk/Phoenix-Project-DevOps-Helping-Business-ebook/dp/B00AZRBLHO)

-If you made it this far then you will know if this is where you want to be or not.
-See you on [Day 4](day04.md).